King's Dutch Brigade: History of the brigade

-On 15 November 1800 the engineers were absorbed into the artillery when the gunners of the ‘battalion guns’ were detached from the infantry and formed into a separate corps of four companies.

-On 27 November 1800 there was a reorganisation in which the Flanker (Light Infantry) companies, of which each regiment had two, were reformed into two separate battalions of 4 companies each.
+On 15 November 1800 the engineers were absorbed into the artillery battalion when the gunners of the ‘battalion guns’ were detached from the infantry and formed into a separate corps of four companies.
+On 27 November there was a reorganisation in which the flank companies, of which each regiment had two, were reformed into two separate battalions of 4 companies each.
 There was the possibility that the brigade would be sent to Portugal but on 9 December 1800, the infantry were put aboard transports and shipped to Cove in Ireland (the artillery remained in Lymington).
 In July and August 1800, the respective legislatures had passed Acts to unite the Kingdom of Ireland and Kingdom of Great Britain into the United Kingdom of Great Britain and Ireland with effect from 1 January 1801.
 Various regiments were posted to Ireland at this time in the expectation that this could cause some social unrest.
 However, the situation remained relatively quiet by Irish standards, and on 1 August 1801 the Brigade returned.

-This time, with a fear of possible French landings, the 1st, 2nd & 3rd Regiments, plus the two Flanker Battalions, were placed in encampments on Jersey and Guernsey in the Channel Islands; the 4th Regiment and the Jäger/Rifle Regiment went into special encampments on the Isle of Wight and were joined from Lymington by the Artillery companies who were in Newport.
+With a fear of possible French landings, the 1st, 2nd & 3rd Regiments, plus the two battalions formed from the flank companies, were placed in encampments on Jersey and Guernsey in the Channel Islands; the 4th Regiment and the jägerRegiment went into special encampments on the Isle of Wight and were joined from Lymington by the artillery companies who were in Newport.
 In the October these units were removed from the Isle of Wight and went back to Lymington.
 In the Treaty of Amiens in which the British concluded peace with the First French Republic and the Batavian Republic, among others, it was agreed that the brigade would be disbanded.
-The final parade of the 4th Regiment, the Jägers and the Artillery Regiment was held in Lymington on 28 July, whilst those on the Channel Islands would have been held around the same time.
-Within a couple of days the Rifle Regiment was the first to be transported to Texel in four British frigates, which then returned to collect the 4th Regiment and the Artillery.
-The other corps of the Dutch Brigade, namely, the 1st, 2nd and 3rd Regiments of Infantry and the two Flanker Battalions, which were stationed on the islands of Jersey and Guernsey, were shipped to Hellevoetsluis.
+The final parade of the 4th Regiment, the jäger regiment and artillery battalion was held in Lymington on 28 July, whilst those on the Channel Islands would have been held around the same time.
+Within a couple of days the Rifle Regiment was the first to be transported to Texel in four British frigates, which then returned to collect the 4th Regiment and the artillery battalion.
+The other corps of the Dutch Brigade, namely, the 1st, 2nd and 3rd Regiments of Infantry and the two separate battalions, which were stationed on the islands of Jersey and Guernsey, were shipped to Hellevoetsluis.